What is AI in banking?

 AI chatbots for customer service

 Conversational AI handles routine questions so your agents don't have to.
 Modern chatbots use natural language understanding (NLU) to recognize what customers want.
-They resolve issues like card blocks, balance inquiries, and payment disputes.

-Your human agents then focus on complex problems that require judgment.
-First-call resolution rates improve because the bot handles the easy stuff.
+The best chatbots work across channels.
+Your human agents focus on complex problems that require judgment.

 AI-assisted onboarding and KYC document processing